+971

 "Multi-model.
 Vertex AI.
 Gemini Enterprise agents."

-Deterministic routing across Gemini 2.5, Claude Opus 4, and GPT-5, with budget caps in milliseconds and dollars.
-Vertex AI Agent Engine deployed on your VPC, wired to existing IAM.
+Deterministic routing across Gemini 3, Claude Opus 4, and GPT-5, with budget caps in milliseconds and dollars.
+Agent Engine on Vertex AI or GPU-backed inference on GKE Autopilot, deployed on your VPC, wired to existing IAM.
 Eval harness running on day one.

 Vertex AIGeminiAgent EngineVPC-SC